advertisement...

 Medicare vs. Medicaid: Which One Pays for Assisted Living?

 When it comes to long-term care, many seniors may consider Medicaid and Medicare.
 Designed to provide financial assistance for seniors, both feature different eligibility requirements and coverage.
-Hence, it’s crucial to understand the ins and outs of Medicare and Medicaid—especially when it comes to assisted living.
+It’s crucial to understand the ins and outs of Medicare and Medicaid—especially when it comes to assisted living.
 Grab some paper, put on your reading glasses, and get ready to take some notes.
 Here’s what you need to know.

 Advertisement.